mihocsaszilard/cinemApp-client/README.md

 <h2>Features & Requirements</h2>

-<h3>**Essential Views and Features**</h3>
+<h3><bold>Essential Views and Features<bold></h3>
 <h3>Main view</h3>
-● Returns a list of ALL movies to the user (each listed item with an image, title, and description)
+● Returns a list of ALL movies to the user (each listed item with an image, title, and description)<br>
-● Sorting and filtering
+● Sorting and filtering<br>
-● Ability to select a movie for more details
+● Ability to select a movie for more details<br>
 <h3>Single movie view</h3>
-● Returns data (description, genre, director, image) about a single movie to the user ● Allows users to add a movie to their list of favorites
+● Returns data (description, genre, director, image) about a single movie to the user<br>
+● Allows users to add a movie to their list of favorites<br>
 <h3>Login view</h3>
-● Allows users to log in with a username and password
+● Allows users to log in with a username and password<br>
 <h3>Registration view<h3>
-● Allows new users to register (username, password, email, birthday)
+● Allows new users to register (username, password, email, birthday)<br>
 <h3>Genre view</h3>
-● Returns data about a genre, with a name and description ● Displays example movies
+● Returns data about a genre, with a name and description<br>
+● Displays example movies<br>
 <h3>Director view</h3>
-● Returns data about a director (name, bio, birth year, death year) ● Displays example movies
+● Returns data about a director (name, bio, birth year, death year)<br>
+● Displays example movies<br>
 <h3>Profile view</h3>
-● Allows users to update their user info (username, password, email, date of birth) ● Allows existing users to deregister
+● Allows users to update their user info (username, password, email, date of birth)<br>
+● Allows existing users to deregister<br>
-● Displays favorite movies
+● Displays favorite movies<br>
-● Allows users to remove a movie from their list of favorites
+● Allows users to remove a movie from their list of favorites<br>
 <h3>**Optional Views and Features**</h3>
 <h3>Single movie view and all movies views</h3>
-● Allow users to see which actors star in which movies ● Allow users to view more information about different movies, such as the release date and the movie rating
+● Allow users to see which actors star in which movies<br>
+● Allow users to view more information about different movies, such as the release date and the movie rating<br>
 <h3>Actors view</h3>
-● Allows users to view information about different actors Profile view, single movie view, and all movies view
+● Allows users to view information about different actors<br>
+<h3>Profile view, single movie view, and all movies view</h3>
-● Allow users to create a “To Watch” list in addition to their “Favorite Movies” list
+● Allow users to create a “To Watch” list in addition to their “Favorite Movies” list<br>

 <h2>Technical Requirements</h2>

-● The application must be a single-page application (SPA) ● The application must use state routing to navigate between views and share URLs ● The application must give users the option to filter movies ● The application must give users the option to sort movies ● The application must initially use Parcel as its build tool ● The application must be written using the React library and in ES2015+ ● The application must be written with React Redux (hence respecting the Flux pattern) ● The application must use Bootstrap as a UI library for styling and responsiveness ● The application must contain a mix of class components and function components ● The application may be hosted online
+● The application must be a single-page application (SPA)<br>
+● The application must use state routing to navigate between views and share URLs<br>
+● The application must give users the option to filter movies<br>
+● The application must give users the option to sort movies<br>
+● The application must initially use Parcel as its build tool<br>
+● The application must be written using the React library and in ES2015+<br>
+● The application must be written with React Redux (hence respecting the Flux pattern)<br>
+● The application must use Bootstrap as a UI library for styling and responsiveness<br>
+● The application must contain a mix of class components and function components<br>
+● The application may be hosted online<br>

 <h2></h2>
 <h2></h2>